sensei-hacker/inavwiki/Sensor-auto-detect-and-hardware-failure-detection.md

 If any of the sensors is in `NOT DETECTED` or `NOT HEALTHY` state - the board will not ARM and `FAIL` will be indicated for `Hardware health` pre-arming check in the Configurator.

 Hardware detection failure does not work while in flight.
-Only detection working is if iNav looses position data, and it does not have knowlegde of where it is anymore, example loosing GPS lock.
-This will cause the machine to exit GPS modes, and if its during failsafe RTH it will emergency land.
+Only detection working is if iNav looses position data, and it does not have knowledge of where it is anymore, example loosing GPS lock.
+This will cause the machine to exit GPS modes, and if its during fail-safe RTH it will emergency land.